Associate Director and Team Lead

-Melissa Binder, Ph.D., has been a professor in the Department of Economics at the University of New Mexico since 1995 and the Director of ISR since the summer of 2013.
-Her research and policy interests include labor market and educational equity, and among her publications are analyses of the motherhood wage gap, gender equity in faculty pay, and the socio-economic achievement gap in higher education.
-As director of ISR, Dr. Binder participates in data and policy analysis for the New Mexico community in the areas of pay equity, family well-being, early childhood programs and K-12 initiatives.
+Melissa Binder, Ph.D., is the Associate Director of the UNM Evaluation Lab, which she helped create in 2015.
+She also directs the UNM Master of Public Policy and is an Associate Professor of Economics.
+Melissa's research and policy interests include labor market and educational equity, and among her publications are analyses of the motherhood wage gap, gender equity in faculty pay, and the socio-economic achievement gap in higher education.

 Melissa worked as a community organizer in Albuquerque in the mid-1980s, and later as a union representative in New York, where she saw first hand the limits of pursuing social justice in a context of economic inequality.
 These experiences impelled her to pursue a Ph.D. in Economics.
 Over time, she has become increasingly interested in applying her training in the service of New Mexico, both as a teacher, and by participating in policy-relevant projects at UNM and throughout the state.
 Recent projects include:

 Curricular Innovations: Melissa pioneered the “Success” model for introductory economics courses, in which one hour per week is devoted to active learning activities in small group “labs.”
 As Undergraduate Director of the UNM Economics Department, Melissa promoted changes in the curriculum that led to greater emphasis on writing, and she developed a new course that provides students with math, data analysis and writing tools that are expected to improve learning outcomes in core intermediate courses.
 She also taught a “Community Economics Lab,” in which students performed economic analyses for contemporary state policy issues.